Ossus/ansible-couchbase-sync-gateway/README.md

 This is a role to install [Couchbase Sync Gateway][sync-gateway] with [Ansible][] scripts.
 You can combine it with Couchbase's [server install scripts][ansible-server] found on GitHub.

-> NOTE: It's not currently possible to download sync gateway (1.2) without user
-> interaction.
-Hence, we use a copy file task, copying the _DEB_ file from the
-> root directory to the VM.

 Configuration
 -------------